Roblox/creator-docs/content/en-us/luau/type-checking.md

 } --> Car: {Speed: number, Wheels: number}
 ```

-One interesting use is to define a metatable type using `setmetatable` inside `typeof`
+One way to use `typeof`, is to define a metatable type using `setmetatable` inside the function.

 ```lua
 type Vector = typeof(setmetatable({}::{